badlydrawnrob/anki/README.md

 - Less is more (trim the fat)
 - Keep it concise and relevant (reduce cognitive load)

+**Code is better at [32 characters wide](https://github.com/badlydrawnrob/anki/issues/174) or less,[^4] with 2 space tabs** for mobile view (especially the essential parts of the code needed to answer the question).
+In my experience for mobile screens it allows for:

+- A comfortable reading width (easy to scan)
+- Key syntax is front and centre
+- No horizontal scrolling (terse code)

-A card stuffed with facts will overload the brain.
-I imagine you're trying to learn:
+**A card stuffed with facts will overload the brain.** I imagine you're trying to learn:

 - A theme, or idea
 - A function, or code snippet